Skip to content

 Allowing Multiple Authentication Methods

-This guide walks you through the steps for configuring multiple authentication options for consumers using the Kubernetes Ingress Controller.
-The default behavior for Kong authentication plugins is to require credentials for all requests without regard for whether a request has been authenticated via another plugin.
-Configuring an anonymous consumer on your authentication plugins allows you to offer clients authentication options.
+Learn to configure multiple authentication options for consumers using the Kong Ingress Controller.
+The default behavior for Kong authentication plugins is to require credentials for all requests even if a request has been authenticated through another plugin.
+Configure an anonymous consumer on your authentication plugins to set clients authentication options.

 curl -i $PROXY_IP